ryanjeffrey/ryanjeffrey/README.md

 ## About Me (he/him)

-I am a Software Engineer with a focus on Full Stack Javascript and PostgreSQL.
+I am a Software Engineer with a focus on React, Node, and Postgres.
 My background is in design and startup management, but when I started coding I found my calling.
 In 2021 I founded a development studio called [Conjure](https://conjure.company).
 We do the heavy lifting to make digital experiences feel effortless.

 ## What I'm Up To

-- 🧠 I’m currently learning Advanced Full-Stack JavaScript 🚀

 - 📚 Reading:<br/>
 The Wisdom of Insecurity • **Alan Watts**<br/>